arafatkhan/khan_web_services/README.md

 - **Video & Animation**: Professional video production and animation services.
 - **Product Photography**: Showcase your products with high-quality photography.

+## PWA Features

+This project is now a Progressive Web App (PWA), enabling offline capabilities and better performance on mobile devices.

+### Steps to Enable PWA

+1. Ensure you have a valid HTTPS setup for your deployment.
+2. The service worker is automatically registered when you build and run the app.
+3. Add the app to your home screen for a native-like experience.

 ## Installation

 1. Clone the repository: